 A deficiency in internal control over compliance exists when the design or operation of a control over compliance does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, noncompliance on a timely basis.
 A material weakness in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance, such that there is a reasonable possibility that a material noncompliance with a compliance requirement will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency in internal control over compliance is a deficience is a deficiency or a combination of deficiencies, in internal control over compliance requirement will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency in internal control over compliance is a deficiency, or a combination of deficiencies, in internal control over compliance that is less severe than a material weakness in internal control over compliance, yet important enough to merit attention from those charged with governance.
+We consider the deficiencies in internal control over compliance described in the accompanying schedule of findings and questioned costs as items 2024-001, to be a significant deficiency.